BayraktarLab/cell2fate/README.md

 We will add new versions soon that infer: \
 1.) multiple lineages \
 2.) modules of genes that change rates simultaneously \
-3.)
-Transcription factors that cause rate changes in gene modules. \
+3.) the effect transcription factors have on the probability of rate changes in gene modules.

 ## Usage and Tutorials